- 6:00 PM - 7:00 PM Call Building PC683 Petaluma Campus

 Master of Arts, San Francisco State University, Department of History (May 2001)

 Bachelor of Arts in History with a minor in English Literature, University of California, Berkeley (May 1999)

 Associate of Arts, Santa Rosa Junior College (May 1997)

 A proud native of Petaluma, California and graduate of Petaluma High School, Dr. Ian Livie attended Santa Rosa Junior College from 1995 to 1997, earning an A.A. with an emphasis in Social Sciences.
-He transferred to the University of California, Berkeley where he earned a B.A. in History with a minor in English in 1999, followed by an M.A. in Modern European history from San Francisco State University in 2001, and a Ph.D. in Modern British History from the University of Southern California in 2010.
-His doctoral dissertation, "Curing Hooliganism: Moral Panic, Juvenile Delinquency, and the Political Culture of Moral Reform," addresses the emergence of "hooliganism" in early twentieth century London and its construction as a distinct, deviant sub-culture.
+He transferred to the University of California, Berkeley where he earned a B.A. in history with a minor in English in 1999, followed by an M.A. in history from San Francisco State University in 2001, and a Ph.D. in history from the University of Southern California in 2010.

 Ian joined the adjunct faculty in the Social Sciences Department at Santa Rosa Junior College in January 2015.
 You can find out more about him here.